Kapendev/parin/README.md

 ## Documentation

 For an initial understanding, the [examples](examples) folder and the [engine.d](source/popka/game/engine.d) file can be a good starting point.
-You can also read the [TOUR.md](TOUR.md) file for a more in-depth overview of the engine's functionalities.
+You can also read the [TOUR.md](TOUR.md) file for a more in-depth overview.

 ## Attributes and BetterC Support

 This project offers support for some attributes (`@safe`, `@nogc`, `nothrow`) and aims for good compatibility with BetterC.
+If you encounter errors with BetterC, try using the `-i` flag.

 ## Web Support

-For exporting to web, your project needs to be compatible with BetterC and it has to avoid some imports from the standard library.
+For exporting to web, your project needs to be compatible with BetterC.
 The [web](web) folder contains a helper script to assist with the web export process.
 If you use DUB, you can run the script with: